policykit/policykit/docs/source/integrations.rst

 Metagov (experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PolicyKit integrates with `Metagov <http://docs.metagov.org/>`_ to support policies that use of the `Metagov API <https://metagov.policykit.org/redoc/>`_ to use and govern a range of external platforms and governance tools such as Slack, Loomio, and SourceCred.
+PolicyKit uses `Metagov <http://docs.metagov.org/>`_ to integrate with and and govern a range of external platforms.

-Metagov events as policy triggers
+PolicyKit exposes some generic tools to interact with any available Metagov plugins.
+These are experimental and typically would only be used if you are developing a new Metagov Plugin that doesn't yet have a PolicyKit integration.

+Webhook Trigger Action
 """""""""""""""""""""""""""""""""

-Platform policies can be "triggered" by events that are emitted by `Metagov listener <https://docs.metagov.org/en/latest/plugin_tutorial.html#listener>`_.
+All events received from Metagov generate a generic trigger action.
+To write a policy triggered by this generic action, select ``Webhook Trigger Action`` in the action types dropdown.
-Select the ``Webhook Trigger Action`` action type, and use the ``filter`` block to choose which event type your policy is triggered by.
+Use the ``filter`` block to choose which event type your policy is triggered by.
+The event type is stored at ``action.event_type``, and any additional data is stored as a dict at ``action.data``.

 .. code-block:: python